digitalcolony/Simple-Soundboard/README.md

 ## Getting Started

 1. Create a new folder and place all the MP3 drops you wish to have on the soundboard.
 For this repo, I've added 20 drops to get you started.
 1. Update the settings in the **config.php** file.
-This includes the nme of the drops flder, title of the Soundboard, and how you want the sound files to preload.
+This includes the name of the drops folder, title of the Soundboard, and how you want the sound files to preload.
 1. Deploy to a web server that supports PHP (most do).

 ## Filename version (original version)